thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 {% include images-gallery.html imageCollection="adding-new-rule-chain-5" %}

 <br>
-Added four generator nodes.
-Now we need to route messages from these nodes to the Root Rule Chain for further processing and saving telemetry in the database.
+Four generator nodes have been added.
+Now, we need to route incoming messages from these nodes to the "[save timeseries](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/action-nodes/#save-timeseries-node){:target="_blank"}" node to save time-series data in the database.

-For this purpose, there is a "[rule chain](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/flow-nodes/#rule-chain-node){:target="_blank"}" node.
+- Find the "save timeseries" node and drag it to the rule chain;

-- Find the "rule chain" node and drag it to the rule chain.
-This node forwards all messages to the Root Rule Chain;
+- Name it "save time series", and click "Add".

-- Name it "to Root Rule Chain", specify "Root Rule Chain" and click "Add".
+We have added all the necessary nodes.

 {% include images-gallery.html imageCollection="adding-new-rule-chain-6" %}

-We have added all the necessary nodes.
-Now, we need to connect the generator nodes to the "rule chain" node for message routing:
+Now, we need to connect the generator nodes to the "save timeseries" node for message routing:

 {% include images-gallery.html imageCollection="adding-new-rule-chain-7" showListImageTitles="true" %}